Bleeding into the skinEcchymoses; Skin spots - red; Pinpoint red spots on the skin; Petechiae

 - Did the bleeding start in infancy (for example, with circumcision)?

 - Did it start with surgery or when you had a tooth pulled?

 The following diagnostic tests may be performed:

 - Coagulation tests including INR and prothrombin time

-- CBC with platelet count and blood differential
+- Complete blood count (CBC) with platelet count and blood differential

 - Bone marrow biopsy